Holy See–Israel relations: Third parameter – freedom of religion v. security

 The opposite case would involve, for example, the issuance of visas one acceptable gauge of measuring relations between states, which should ideally be a transparent process.
 Extending visa permits to Catholic clergy is, for the Vatican, a matter of exercising freedom of religion.
 If, however, a clergy holds passports from states that are at war with, or do not recognize Israel, the matter is regarded by Israeli authorities rather as a security issue.
 The result of one side's existential caution may be seen by the other side as an infringement upon freedom of religion.

 Bilateral relations

 Visa policy

 In 2002, after the September 11 attacks and start of the Second Intifada, Israel adopted a more restrictive policy on permits for stays longer than three months.
 The change also applied to Christian clergy, who previously received permits in uncontrolled numbers and for practically indefinite periods.
 All previous permits were revoked and the number of permits was limited as were their duration.
 Each application was to be examined on its own merits.

 In July 2012, Israel lifted all visa restrictions on Vatican passport holders.
+As of January 2025, all passport holders that do not require a Visa to travel to Israel need to apply for an Electronic Travel Authorization (ETA-IL).
+The change doesn't apply to clergy visas, but it would apply to non-diplomatic visa free travel for stays less than three months.
+On 31 December 2025, the Holy See umbrella charity organization Caritas Internationalis was one of 37 NGOs that did not meet the deadline to comply with enhanced security regulations and at least temporarily lost its license to operate in Israel.
+It responded by saying it would continue to operate and its status has been recognized by the Holy-See Israel agreement.
+However, it lost the ability to sponsor humanitarian visas.